yandex-cloud/terraform-provider-yandex/website/docs/r/compute_instance_group.html.markdown

 * `labels` - (Optional) A set of key/value label pairs to assign to the instance group.

+* `variables` - (Optional) A set of key/value  variables pairs to assign to the instance group.
 ---

 The `load_balancer` block supports: